Character rigidity for lattices and commensurators: Preliminaries and motivation

+The von Neumann algebra $\mathcal B_N$ is indeed a non-commutative Poisson boundary in the sense of Izumi, although we will not need this fact here.
+An essential ingredient in our proof though is that by Theorem 5.1 in \cite{zimmerhyperfinite} we have that $\mathcal B_N$ is always an injective von Neumann algebra, and thus we may conclude that $N$ itself is injective if we can somehow conclude that $N = \mathcal B_N$.

-To finish the analogy with Margulis' normal subgroup theorem we have left to discuss the factor theorem for boundary actions.
+Finishing the analogy with Margulis' normal subgroup theorem we now discuss the analogue of the factor theorem for boundary actions.
 For this we strengthen the factor theorems for commensurators in \cite{creutzshalom} and \cite{creutzpeterson} to the setting of II$_1$ factors.
 The key feature of boundaries we use here is that they are contractive (or SAT), i.e., for each measurable set $F \subset B$ we have $\inf_{\gamma \in \Gamma} \eta(\gamma F) \in \{ 0, 1 \}$.
 This property was introduced by Jaworski \cite{jaworski1, jaworski2}, and we exploit this property to show in Theorem~\ref{thm:uniquemap} that the inclusion of von Neumann algebras $N \subset \mathcal B_N$ is extremely rigid.
 For example, it follows that the only normal unital $N$-bimodular map from $\mathcal B_N$ to itself is the identity map.
 This rigidity theorem is a natural extension of Theorem 4.34 in \cite{creutzpeterson} and allows us to show that the ``noncommutative $\Gamma$-quotient'' $\mathcal B_N$ is also invariant under the action of $\Lambda$ (Proposition~\ref{prop:commutantcontainment}).
 If in addition we have that $\pi$ does not extend to an isomorphism $L\Lambda \to M$, then we use an averaging argument together with the density of $\Lambda$ in $G$ to conclude that $\mathcal B_N$ must in fact be in the commutant of the action of $G$ (Theorem~\ref{thm:smallcommutant}).
-From this it follows easily that in fact $\mathcal B_N = N$ and hence $N$ is injective, i.e., amenable.
+From this it follows easily that, in fact, $\mathcal B_N = N$ and hence it follows that $N$ is injective.